waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Investigation: The Battle Tower
 *   **Status:** Investigation complete.
 The Battle Tower appears to be a self-contained loop with no key items or story progression elements.
 All warps lead back to the gatehouse or the exterior area.
 No further investigation is warranted at this time.
+### HM Usage (Outside of Battle)
+*   **Activation:** HMs like Surf must be activated manually from the Pokémon's move list in the party menu when used for traversal.
+Simply moving towards the obstacle is not sufficient.